MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-overview.md

 - Enterprise applications
 - Application registrations

-When a role is assigned over a scope container, such as the Tenant or an Administrative Unit, it grants permissions over the objects they contain but not on the container itself.
+When a role is assigned over a container scope, such as the Tenant or an Administrative Unit, it grants permissions over the objects they contain but not on the container itself.
 On the contrary, when a role is assigned over a resource scope, it grants permissions over the resource itself but it does not extend beyond (in particular, it does not extend to the members of a Microsoft Entra group).

 For more information, see [Assign Microsoft Entra roles at different scopes](assign-roles-different-scopes.md).